danray0424/phpHue/README.md

 hue.php contains functions for interacting with the system.
 Replace $bridge with your own hub's IP address.
 Then press your hub's center button and run register.php.
 That'll register your application and print out for you a key ID (big long hex string).
 Put that in the $key variable in hue.php.

-Then check blink.php and rand.php for examples of interacting with hue.php.
+Then check the "samples" directory.
+You'll find candle.php, blink.php, and rand.php for examples of interacting with hue.php.
 It uses the PEST php REST client for ease of communication, but as a client of the hue.php script, you don't need to worry about that.

 colorset.php
 ------------